johnmtlnd/johnmtlnd.github.io/about.md

         </script>
     </h1>

-    <h2 class="intro-text">This is the portfolio of John Maitland a designer & front-end web programmer living and work in Richmond, VA.
+    <p class="intro-text">This is the portfolio of John Maitland a designer & front-end web programmer living and work in Richmond, VA.
 Formed at <a href="http://www.arts.vcu.edu">VCUarts</a>.
 Currently working at <a href="http://www.riggsward.com">Riggs Ward Design</a>.
 I have been lucky to work for a variety of small, local clients since 2014 and help people communicate their ideas.
 I am always looking for new design opportunities and places to share my ideas.
 You can find me at <a href="http://lamplightercoffee.com">Lamplighter Roasting Company</a> reading "<script language="JavaScript">
           var Quotation=new Array()

           Quotation[0] = "<a href='https://blog.prototypr.io/the-value-of-multi-typeface-design-ccd67227b0ee#.3aefrunpf'>The Value of Multi Typeface Design</a>";